 Sharing her journey with others through this blog is both terrifying and exhilarating.
 Michelle takes great comfort in knowing that it is God who has brought her thus far and He will continue to lead.

-Michelle lives in Georgetown, Texas with her husband, Justin, and their two daughters (K4) and (A8).
-Justin teaches in a classical school and Michelle teaches at a local preschool.
+Michelle lives in Orlando, Florida with her husband, Justin, and their two daughters (K6) and (A10).
+Justin teaches in a classical school and Michelle is a freelance writer and website manager.
 They have recently relocated and are still finding their way around their new home state.

 “But now, O Lord, you are our Father; we are the clay, and you are our potter; we are all the work of your hand.”
 Isaiah 64:8